krestenkrab/hanoidb/README.md

 OK, I've told you a lie.
 In practice, it is not practical to create a new file for each insert (injection at level #0), so we allows you to define the "top level" to be a number higher that #0; currently defaulting to #6 (32 records).
 That means that you take the amortization "hit" for ever 32 inserts.

-Trouble is that merging does in fact not have completely linear I/O complexity, because reading from a small file that was recently written is faster that reading from a file that was written a long time ago (because of OS-level caching); thus doing a merge at level #*N+1* often is more than twice as slow as doing a merge at level #*N*.
+A further trouble is that merging does in fact not have completely linear I/O complexity, because reading from a small file that was recently written is faster that reading from a file that was written a long time ago (because of OS-level caching); thus doing a merge at level #*N+1*  is sometimes more than twice as slow as doing a merge at level #*N*.
 Because of this, sustained insert pressure may produce a situation where the system blocks while merging, though it does require an extremely high level of inserts.
 We're considering ways to alleviate this.

 Merging can be going on concurrently at each level (in preparation for an injection to the next level), which lets you utilize available multi-core capacity to merge.